 We are awaiting clarification on how the changes will affect your annual liability, and once this is received our software provider will be able to update our computer systems to allow us to amend your annual liability.
 As soon as we have received this clarification from central government we will be able to re-issue you with a further business rate demand which will adjust your yearly business rate liability in line with the Budget announcement.

 A further discretionary relief scheme for hard hit cases was announced.
 This scheme was announced to help businesses with the steepest increases in their business rates bill as a result of the 2017 evaluation.
-The details of this are not available as yet but we will update the website as soon as we have further information about eligibility and how the scheme will work in the meantime if you wish to discuss this scheme then please contact us on (01482) 394748.
+Further information can be found here.

 Charities or organisations that are not established or conducted for profit may be entitled to relief.
 Their purpose must be charitable for example philanthropic, religious, or concerned with education, social welfare, science, literature or fine arts and the business premises must be wholly or mainly used for charitable purposes.

 Contact the Business Rates team on (01482) 394748 or call into one of our customer service centres.

 You can check your balance online by entering your eight digit business rates account reference number using our online balance enquiry facility .
 Your reference number can be found at the top right of your Business Rates bill.

 Properties can be granted an exemption from the payment of business rates for certain periods if they are unoccupied and there are various other discounts and exemptions available.

 If a property is empty the following types of exemption are available: